tyler-simeone/MTB-Connect/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Viewing data

+To view full app with data, after running `npm start` open a new tab in the terminal and `cd` into the api directory, then run: `json-server -p 5002 -w database.json`

+## Using the app

+If the user isn't logged in they will be brought to the register page, where they can either log in or register a new account.
+Once logged-in, the user can navigate the three pages on the site.

+The main page is the 'Trails' tab where users can search for trails based on zip-codes.
+Right now the only zip-codes that will return trail data are 37067 and 37027.

+A user can create a new trail by clicking 'Add a Trail' on the 'Trails' tab.
+Once they do this they will see that trail when searching the zip code matching the trail the user just created.
+A user can also edit and delete a trail they created with the respective 'edit' and 'delete' buttons when viewing their trail.
+The user should not see these buttons on trails they did not create.

+A user can also add other riders as friends, and once the request is accepted, the user will see that friend on their 'Friends' page.
+To see this feature, the user can either open the database.json file in a code editor and grab another pseudo-user's email and add that user as friend, and then work between those two users.
+Or the user can add Luke Skywalker as a friend and then use this psuedo-user's email: 'luke@gmail.com' which will allow them to log in as Luke Skywalker and accept the friend request there.

+When finished running the app, use `control + c` to close the running JSON server, and use that same command to close the npm server.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />